vitiral/notes/leetcode/cheatsheet.md

 - Heapsort
     - unstable, inplace, O(n log n) for all cases
     - heapify the array and then pop values from it until the array is sorted.
+- Bucketsort: O(n + C) if you know the number of possible values is small (i.e. 1000 employees, plz sort by age) you can easily put each value in a bucket (i.e. hash-table) and then sort the buckets
+- Counting Sort: O(n + C), kind of like bucketsort.
+Zero an array of integers of len (max - min + 1) and then increment each value as you find them.
+Do a rolling sum of the count_array, the values have the indexes where you should put said values (decrement each time you do so).
+- enourmous-bit-field: if you want to _remove duplicates **and** sort_ integers then you can use an enourmous bitfield to do both in `O(N)`!!
+  - create a bitfield of all possible integers.
+This takes `2^N / 8` bytes, where `N` is the size of the integer in bytes.
+  - when you encounter an integer simply flip it's relevant bit to 1
+  - scan through the bitfield, outputing any `1` as it's corresponding integer.
+    Therefore this only takes two passes.

 ## Basic Probability Theory:
 - Poison distribution: `P(k events in t) = e^-l * ( l^k ) / (k!)